smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 @end
 ```

-### Post a Notification
+### Emitting Event Notifications to JavaScript
 Inside the `ProxyManger` class post a notification for a particular event you wish to execute.
-The observer of this event will call your React Native lsitener you will set up later in the documentaton below.
+The bridge will observe this event and will call the React Native listener that you will set up later in the documentation below.

 ##### Objective-C
 Inside the `ProxyManager` add a soft button to your SDL HMI.
-Inside the handler post the notification and pass along a reference to the `sdlManager` in order to update the UI.
-You may choose how to keep a reference to the `sdlManager` object however you like.
+Inside the soft button handler, post the notification and pass along a reference to the `sdlManager` in order to update your React Native UI through the bridge.

 ```objc
 SDLSoftButtonObject *softButton = [[SDLSoftButtonObject alloc] initWithName:@"Button" state:[[SDLSoftButtonState alloc] initWithStateName:@"State 1" text:@"Data" artwork:nil] handler:^(SDLOnButtonPress * _Nullable buttonPress, SDLOnButtonEvent * _Nullable buttonEvent) {